thavinb/AmpRecon/README.md

 # GRC Creation

-The primary informative output of AmpSeq is the Genetic Report Card.
+The primary informative output of AmpRecon is the Genetic Report Card.
 The variants found by the pipeline in loci of interest are collected, processed and reported in the four files as detailed [above](#genetic-report-card).

 First, the variants are organised into genotypes on a per-locus basis, and `genotype_file.tsv` is produced.
 Then, mutations and copy-number variations respectively are called at the clinically significant Kelch13 and Plasmepsin loci.
 Next, a barcode is generated for each sample.
 This barcode consists of nucleotide calls at loci of interest, concatenated as one string.
 Each of the 101 loci recorded in this barcode is biallelic, and the allele that is observed in a given sample is reported - an "X" represents "no data", i.e. the genotype was missing, and an "N" represents a heterozygous genotype call, i.e. both alleles were found.